-Can’t-miss runs, slope-side eats, unbelievable lift deals, super-cozy lodging … it’s going to be a perfect day at these Northern Michigan ski resorts.
+Can’t-miss runs, slope-side eats, unbelievable lift deals and super-cozy lodging all from local, Northern Michigan ski coaches and instructors.
+Grab your skis and get ready for the perfect day at these Northern Michigan ski and snowboard resorts.

 Katie Clark // Downhill Ski Coach

 Can’t-Miss Run: My favorite run at Hick is from the top of Swede (a blue square/ intermediate hill) down to the bottom of Waterfall (a black diamond/expert hill).
 It has a nice length, a fun pitch and you don’t have to worry about running into the lodge at the end of it—ha!

 U-Pick: Skiing, definitely.
 Though that’s mostly because I’m a rubbish snowboarder!

 Favorite Food Break: Hot chocolate and a Snickers, 100%!
 But if you’re there for the day, I would recommend packing a proper lunch.